robbiev/robbiev.github.com/blog_entries_md/non-functional-software.md

 What I'm getting at is that even if your library does not depend on other libraries (in the [NPM](https://www.npmjs.com/) or [Maven](https://maven.apache.org/) sense), *you still have dependencies* that are often implicit to the environment and you should consider documenting them.
 If your software's documentation says that *"When I do X, it does Y"* but it doesn't say anything about creating 100,000 threads to do Y, then you may want to consider documenting that. **Your non-functional requirement (or lack thereof) is my non-functional behaviour**.

 Usually, however, the problem is much more subtle.
 A pet peeve of mine is that libraries often don't document **what thread a piece of code will run on**.
-What's wrong with you people?
 If you write a framework or your library accepts a callback function, in other words you control the entry point, then you absolutely need to document this.

 Similarly, when is something blocking and when is it non-blocking?
 Is it okay to be blocked for long?
 If not, what do I do instead?
 If it accesses a networked service, does it automatically reconnect?
 With back-off?
 These are all things I need to know to ensure luck is not a factor in successfully running your software.